City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 Once the backend and database are up and running locally, to make sure the everything is working fine - navigate to [http://localhost:3000/api](http://localhost:3000/api) and you'll see the message *"API is running"*.

+**Network configuration**

+Since the Suomi.fi identity provider for SSO is configured against a test environment in AWS cloud, it expects to talk with the AWS.
+Therefore it responds with AWS URLs.
+To make them work locally, the easiest way is to override the Amazon hostname in `/etc/hosts` file:

+  127.0.0.1 api.mobiilinuta-admin-test.com

+Since Suomi.fi expects to communicate over HTTPS and not HTTP, we will also need to have:

+  * The RSA private key of the test environment.
+When you have it, store it in `backend/certs/nutakortti-test_private_key.pem`.
+This will make the backend service use that for TLS communication also, enabling HTTPS automatically.
+  * The default HTTPS port 443 redirected to your local backend port.

+In many systems (e.g. Linux), port numbers below 1024 are privileged.
+If you don't want to run the service with elevated privileges, in Linux you could forward the port for example with *iptables*:

+  sudo iptables -t nat -A OUTPUT -p tcp -o lo --dport 443 -j REDIRECT --to-ports 3000

+Or, in Mac OSX (might not work exactly like this, check out if you have lo0):

+  echo "rdr pass on lo0 inet proto tcp from any to 127.0.0.1 port 443 -> 127.0.0.1 port 3000" | sudo pfctl -ef -

 ## Creating an admin user

 The application needs at least one admin user to work properly.
 See the generic README.md at the root of the repository (../README.md) on instructions how to create one.